aiDAPTIV-Phison/aiDAPTIV-Training-Course/3-CLI-Based/README.md

 ### Credits

-These lessons were written with ❤️ by the aiDAPTIV+ team.
+These lessons were written by the aiDAPTIV+ team.